EntelectChallenge/2017-Battleships/README.md

 1. A player can only pass through one command during a round.
 2. During the first phase a player has to place their ships.
 3. After a successful phase 1, a player can pass through one of the following commands
-    A. Do Nothing - nothing will happen
+	* Do Nothing - nothing will happen
-    B. Fire Shot- Fires a shot at the given location
+	* Fire Shot- Fires a shot at the given location
 4. A shot will damage a ship if it hits, else it will just hit the water and do nothing.
 5. A player earns points for each successful shot landed and for completely destroying an enemy's ship.
 6. A player is victorious if he destroy's all of the enemy's ships first, in the case of a tie the winner will be the player who landed the first shot successfully, if it is still a tie it will be the player who had the least amount of first phase failed commands.